biogeospatial/Biodiverse_publication_list/PublicationsList.md

 #### in press/recent ####

+  * Flores-Argüelles, A., López-Ferrari, A.R., & Espejo-Serna, A. (2023).
+Geographic distribution and endemism of Bromeliaceae from the Western Sierra-Coast region of Jalisco, Mexico.
+[Botanical Sciences, 100](https://doi.org/10.17129/botsci.3169).

   *  González-Orozco, C.E. & Parra-Quijano, M. (2023) Comparing species and evolutionary diversity metrics to inform conservation.
 [Diversity and Distributions, 29, 224-231](https://doi.org/10.1111/ddi.13660).

 #### 2023 ####